 “It’s not YOU, it’s what happened to you (and inside you).” - C.Courtois

 SE is a short-term and safe approach to the resolution and healing of trauma.
 It was developed by Dr. Peter Levine, author of “Waking the Tiger”, and is currently accepted as one of the leading methods of healing trauma.
-Trauma is not a mental illness, nor is it a character flaw; it is about how the nervous system responded to the event experienced.
+Trauma is not a mental illness, nor is it a character flaw; it is about how the nervous system responded to the event.

-It is based on the observation that prey animals, though often threatened, are rarely, if ever, traumatized.
-This is because they use instinctual mechanisms when threatened, to regulate and discharge high levels of electrical charge (fight or flight impulses) - mechanisms that are typically interrupted/ prohibited in humans (due to social norms, judgment and pre/pro-scriptions, ).
-SE normalizes the symptoms of trauma, and helps to build resources, and safely and gradually discharge the arousal that is locked up in the human body (in the neuromuscular and central nervous system.), thereby resolving traumatic symptoms.
-Little “rehashing” of the details is required.
+SE is based on the observation that prey animals, though often threatened, are rarely, if ever, traumatized.
+This is because they rely on their instincts when threatened, to regulate and discharge high levels of electrical charge in the body (fight or flight impulses).
+In humans, these mechanisms are typically interrupted/ prohibited (due to social norms, judgment, discomfort, shaming, etc) and the activation gets “stuck”, later showing up as physical and emotional symptoms.

 What does an SE session look like?

 In each session, we will begin with an assessment of your symptoms, struggles, needs, and priorities.
-The relevance of the SE approach to your difficulties, and a plan to address these symptoms will be developed and modified as needed.
+The relevance of the SE approach to your situation, and a plan to address these symptoms will be developed and modified as needed.

 Therapy Options